studiozeffa/react-native-training-course/apps/counter-app/README.md

 These requirements are not part of the core project, but can be implemented as enhancements.

-- When the app is restarted, it should remember the previous counter value, and all history.
-(Hint: the app should use Redux, and Redux Persist)
 - A button should be present to reset the counter value.
 - A button should be present to reset the history list.
-- A sound should be played when the counter is incremented or decremented.
+- When the app is restarted, it should remember the previous counter value, and all history.
+(Hint: the app should use Redux, and [Redux Persist](https://github.com/rt2zz/redux-persist))

 ## Completed app